Editor’s note: This post was originally published in January 2020.

-One recent initiative is UBC’s Let’s Choose to Reuse initiative, which aims towards a zero-waste future for food and beverage on campus.
+One notable initiative is UBC’s Let’s Choose to Reuse initiative, which aims to create a zero-waste future for food and beverage on campus.
 This initiative includes the following changes:

 - Fees for single-use items like coffee cups, to encourage the transition to reusable dishware